 Antarctica is the world's southernmost continent resting in the Antarctic Circle and surrounded by the Southern Ocean.
 With 14 million square kilometers (5.4 million square miles) of area, it's the 5th largest continent.
 Almost 98% of the continent is covered by ice 1 mile thick, which certainly makes for harsh terrain that has little established population.
+In 2016, the highest population recorded during the year is just over 4,000.

 Antarctica's population is comprised mainly of scientific research staff.
 The number of residents varies, from around 1,100 in the harsh Antarctic winter to around 4,400 in the milder summer months of October to February, plus an additional staff of 1,000 in the nearby waters.